irfanhakim-as/linux-wiki/topics/toshy.md

 ### Task Switcher

 > [!IMPORTANT]
-> This part of the section assumes that you are using the KDE Plasma desktop environment.
+> This part of the guide assumes that you are using the KDE Plasma desktop environment.

 To mimic a more macOS-like experience while switching apps using the Task Switcher, add the following configuration: